NunjaUwU/NunjasMcMods/README.md

 # NunjasMcMods
-These are Minecraft Mods I made for myself and Friends
+These are Minecraft Mods I made for my Friends and myself

 If you wonder about the Crafting Recepies [here](https://github.com/NunjaUwU/NunjasMcMods/blob/main/Recepies/recepies.html) is a Html Dokument that you can Download